openpracticelibrary/openpracticelibrary/content/practice/lean-coffee.md

 ## Why use it?

-* Allows participants to discuss about topics they want
+* Surfaces topics that the participants want to discuss
-* Builds engagement and helps create more value out the of conversation since it's participant-run
+* Helps create more value out the of conversation since it's participant-run
-* For meetings with a specific focus, agree on the scope of the discussion topics with participants
+* For meetings with a specific focus, add scope to the discussion topics

 ## Materials Needed